Pam Ayres: Career

-Since 2002 Ayres has appeared a number of times on Channel 4 in Countdown's Dictionary Corner alongside Susie Dent.
+Since 2002, Ayres has appeared a number of times on Channel 4 in Countdown's Dictionary Corner alongside Susie Dent.

 In 2009, she made her first appearance on the BBC TV programme, QI.
 In 2011 she said in a Daily Telegraph magazine interview that she was "about to go on my 14th tour of Australia".

 Her autobiography, The Necessary Aptitude: A Memoir, was published in 2011.
 It traces her life and career from growing as the youngest of six children in a council house in the Vale of the White Horse, Berkshire, her time in the Women's Royal Air Force and the string of events that led to Opportunity Knocks.
 The title refers to the number of times she was told in her life she "did not have the necessary aptitude".

-In 2013 she published her latest book of poems, entitled You Made me Late Again!
+In 2013, she published her latest book of poems, entitled You Made me Late Again!

 In September 2021, her TV series The Cotswolds with Pam Ayres premiered on Channel 5.
 Each episode features a special guest and ends with Pam reciting a short, uplifting verse summing up her adventures.
-In 2022, the programme was recommissioned as The Cotswolds and Beyond with Pam Ayres, as the programme expanded its remit to have Ayres visit the market town of Pershore to meet Toyah Willcox, as well as going to the Henley Regatta with Steve Redgrave, the Dean Forest Railway and the gardens at Highgrove, where she met King Charles III in an episode filmed at the time when he was still the Prince of Wales.
+In 2022, the programme was recommissioned as The Cotswolds and Beyond with Pam Ayres, as the programme expanded its remit to have Ayres visit the market town of Pershore to meet Toyah Willcox, as well as going to the Henley Regatta with Steve Redgrave, the Dean Forest Railway and the gardens at Highgrove, where she met the then Prince of Wales.

+She regularly performs her poetry at the Glastonbury Festival, most recently in 2024.

 Influence

-The poet John Cooper Clarke has cited Ayres' early success on Opportunity Knocks as being highly influential on his career.
+The poet John Cooper Clarke has cited Ayres's early success on Opportunity Knocks as being highly influential on his career.

 Personal life

 Ayres is married to theatre producer Dudley Russell, and they have two sons, William and James.
-They live in the Cotswolds and keep rare breeds of cattle, as well as sheep, pigs, chickens, and guinea fowl.
+They live in Cirencester, Gloucestershire and keep rare breeds of cattle, as well as sheep, pigs, chickens, and guinea fowl.
 Ayres is a keen gardener and beekeeper.
 She is a patron of the British Hen Welfare Trust, Cheltenham Animal Shelter and Oak and Furrows Wildlife Rescue Centre.

-Ayres was the guest on BBC Radio 4's Desert Island Discs in 1979 and again in 2018.
+Ayres was the guest on BBC Radio 4's Desert Island Discs in 1979 and 2018.
+On the first occasion, she chose "The New St George" by John and Chris Leslie, The Day of the Jackal by Frederick Forsyth, and a large basket of sugared almonds as her favourite song, book and luxury item respectively; on her second appearance she chose The Fureys' "When You Were Sweet Sixteen", The Oxford Book of Humorous Prose: From William Caxton to P.G.Wodehouse by Frank Muir, and a medicine cabinet including mosquito repellent.

-In 2004, she was appointed MBE for services to literature and entertainment.
+In the 2004 Birthday Honours, Ayres was appointed a Member of the Order of the British Empire (MBE) for services to literature and entertainment.